Remodeling Hints

-Once you have selected a firm to work with, finalized your layout, and ordered your products, it’s time to get ready for the demo of your current space.
-Like most everything else in life, the more organized/prepared you are, the better.
-We invite you to take advantage of the tips we’ve put together for you.
+Once you have selected a firm to work with (we hope it’s us!), finalized your layout, and ordered your products (cabinets, etc.), it’s time to get ready for the demo of your current space.
+(Remember, Carole’s does not demo or install, so this labor will be completed by your chosen remodeling contractor.)
+No matter who you hire, like most everything else in life, the more organized/prepared you are, the better.
+Here are some tips:

-In the weeks before the work begins, keep a list of all those restaurants you’ve been meaning to try.
+This is a great time to make a list of all those restaurants you’ve been meaning to try!
 When the microwave gets old, your list will come in handy for a quick escape.

-Before the cabinets arrive, decide on a safe enclosed area for the cabinets and appliances to be delivered to.
+Well before the cabinets arrive, decide on a safe enclosed area for the cabinets and appliances to be delivered to until the actual install day.
 Usually the garage is a good location.
+(Our warehouse manager will call you once your cabinets, etc. arrive at Carole’s.
+At that time, we will coordinate a day when you’re ready to take delivery on your project-site.)

-Pack up the kitchen (or bathroom) well before the remodel.
-It’s a great time to ‘spring clean’ shelves.
-Don’t forget to label your storage boxes well.
-This will make the unpacking process a lot easier and a lot more fun.
-Items that are fragile should be marked accordingly and stored in an area away from the construction.
+Pack up the kitchen (or bathroom) well before the demo work.
+It’s a great time to ‘spring clean’ and sort out items you never use.
+Don’t forget to label storage boxes well.
+This will make the unpacking process a lot easier.
+Mark boxes ‘fragile’ accordingly, and store in an area away from the construction.

 - The fridge.
 This is a great time to clean it out.